 For a lot of travelers, exploring deep into Denali National Park, far from the crowds, sounds like the ideal way to experience the famous park.
 But not everyone wants to rough it out there—which is why this lodge offers the perfect balance.
 It’s a comfortable perch in seriously remote wilderness.

 Open seasonally, from early June until mid-September, Denali Backcountry Lodge is one of three lodging options in Kantishna, the former mining outpost near mile 92 of Denali’s Park Road.
-But this lodge can claim that, of the three, it’s the farthest out in this area of the park that the vast majority of travelers never experience.
-And it’s the perfect place to unplug: There’s no cell phone service, no TVs in the room, and no Wi-Fi.
+But this lodge can claim that, of the three, it’s the farthest out in this area of the park that the vast majority of travelers rarely experience.
+And it’s the perfect place to unplug: There’s no cell phone service and no TVs in the room.

 Far Out, But Far From Roughing It

 Getting out here is part of the adventure, too.
 With the Denali Park Road closed at Mile 43 there’s currently no road access.
-This makes the lodge experience even more exclusive: To get here and back, guests take a scenic, 35-minute helicopter ride from Healy, just north of the park’s entrance, giving you the chance to survey the park’s landscape and look for wildlife from above.
-Plus, the daytime guests that used to arrive mid-day during a bus tour aren’t currently coming, which means there won’t be more than 23 other guests at the intimate lodge.
+This makes the lodge experience even more exclusive: To get here and back, guests take a scenic, 35-minute helicopter ride giving you the chance to survey the park’s landscape and look for wildlife from above.
+Additionally, the backcountry of the park is uninterrupted by the normal day-visitor traffic, meaning there will only be an exclusive group of guests at the lodge.

 You’ll stay in one of the private cabins, each of which has running water, electricity, heat, private bathrooms and either 1 king-size or 2 full XL pillowtop beds.
 Choose from a Creekside cabin, with a private deck and view of Moose Creek, or a Superior cabin.
 This isn’t a four-star hotel, but guests often say how they’re pleasantly surprised by how nicely appointed the cabins are.